kshedden/datareader/README.md

 Two command-line utilities use the datareader package to allow conversion of SAS and Stata datasets to other formats without using Go.
-Run the Makefile to compile these commands.
-The executables will be copied into your GOBIN directory.
+Executables for several OS's and architectures are contained in the `bin` directory.
+The script used to cross-compile these binaries is `build.sh`.
+To build and install the commands for your local architecture only, run the Makefile (the executables will be copied into your GOBIN directory).

 The `stattocsv` command converts a SAS7BDAT or Stata dta file to a csv file, it can be used as follows: